parasyte/bmod/README.md

 C:/Users/jay/.cargo/bin/cargo.exe: error while loading shared libraries: ?: cannot open shared object file: No such file or directory
 ```

+The build-script for `test-plugin` adds this path automatically, but it is easy to forget.

 ## TODO